WiseGuru/Community-Digital-Garden-Docs/templates/bugs-fixes.md

 1. TOC
 {:toc}

-Table of Contents may not be necessary depending on how complicated the problem is.

 ## How to Fix {topic}
 Describe each step with screenshots, using language aimed at a new user of Obsidian and the digital garden plugin.
 Explain why a step needs to be taken, where appropriate.